AI in Practice · Lisa M. Walker

 Not a capabilities flex.
 A real look at where AI helped, where it needed serious supervision, and what it still cannot do on its own.
 The tools got faster.
 The judgment did not come with them.
 Turns out that part is still on me.

 Work where AI played a real role.
-And where I had to tell it to calm down.

 Consulting Project · 2025–Present